iamgroot42/personal-website/content/publication/nelec/index.md

 abstract: Existing Machine Learning techniques yield close to human performance on text-based classification tasks.
 However, the presence of multi-modal noise in chat data such as emoticons, slang, spelling mistakes, code-mixed data, etc. makes existing deep-learning solutions perform poorly.
 The inability of deep-learning systems to robustly capture these covariates puts a cap on their performance.
 We propose NELEC (Neural and Lexical Combiner), a system which elegantly combines textual and deep-learning based methods for sentiment classification.
 We evaluate our system as part of the third task of 'Contextual Emotion Detection in Text' as part of SemEval-2019.
 Our system performs significantly better than the baseline, as well as our deep-learning model benchmarks.
 It achieved a micro-averaged F1 score of 0.7765, ranking 3rd on the test-set leader-board.

 # Summary.
 An optional shortened abstract.
-summary: System description for winning entry to task 'Contextual Emotion Detection in Text' of SemEval 2019
+summary: System description for entry to task 'Contextual Emotion Detection in Text' of SemEval 2019

 tags: ["sentiment analysis", "text"]